brenhinkeller/JuliaAdviceForMatlabProgrammers/README.md

   * `@code_llvm`  --   Prints LLVM bitcode
   ![Image of code_llvm example](img/code_llvm.png)
-  The next step in Julia's compilation pipeline is to turn everything into [LLVM](https://en.wikipedia.org/wiki/Llvm) bitcode.
-As the LLVM project will [tell you](https://llvm.org/docs/BitCodeFormat.html)
+  The next step in Julia's compilation pipeline is to turn everything into [LLVM](https://en.wikipedia.org/wiki/Llvm) IR, which LLVM will use to generate the final optimized machine code.
-    > What is commonly known as the LLVM bitcode file format (also, sometimes anachronistically known as bytecode) is actually two things: a bitstream container format and an encoding of LLVM IR into the container format.

-    but for our purposes these are just instructions that LLVM will use to generate the final optimized machine code.
 There are three instructions here: first `sitofp`, which as the "i to f" part might tell you, is going to convert an integer to a floating point number.
 Then, `fadd`, which will add two floating point numbers, and finally we'll `ret`urn the result.

   * `@code_native` --  Prints native assembly code
   ![Image of code_native example](img/code_native.png)